-- (1) A Council may by instrument of delegation delegate to a member of its staff any power, duty or function of a Council under this Act or any other Act other than- - (a) this power of delegation; and - (b) the power to declare a rate or charge; and - (c) the power to borrow money; and - (d) the power to approve any expenditure not contained in a budget approved by the Council; and - (e) any power, duty or function of the Council under section 223; and - (f) any prescribed power. - (2) The Chief Executive Officer may by instrument of delegation delegate to a member of the Council staff any power, duty or function of his or her office other than this power of delegation unless subsection (3) applies. - (3) The instrument of delegation to the Chief Executive Officer may empower the Chief Executive Officer to delegate a power, duty or function of the Council other than the power of delegation to a member of the Council staff. - (4) The Council must keep a register of delegations to members of Council staff. - (5) A delegation under this section to a member of Council staff may be made to- - (a) a person named in the delegation; or - (b) the holder of an office or position specified in the delegation.
+- (1) A Council may by instrument of delegation delegate to a member of its staff any power, duty or function of a Council under this Act or any other Act other than- - (a) this power of delegation; and - (b) the power to declare a rate or charge; and - (c) the power to borrow money; and - (d) the power to approve any expenditure not contained in a budget approved by the Council; and - (e) any power, duty or function of the Council under section 223; and - (f) any prescribed power. - (2) The Chief Executive Officer may by instrument of delegation delegate to a member of the Council staff any power, duty or function of his or her office other than this power of delegation unless subsection (3) applies. - (3) The instrument of delegation to the Chief Executive Officer may empower the Chief Executive Officer to delegate a power, duty or function of the Council other than the power of delegation to a member of the Council staff. - (4) The Council must keep a register of delegations to members of Council staff. - (5) A delegation under this section to a member of Council staff may be made to- (a) a person named in the delegation; or - (b) the holder of an office or position specified in the delegation. - (6) A Council must review within the period of 12 months after a general election all delegations which are in force and have been made by the Council under subsection (1).

-FILE NO: F13/202 6.
-GOVERNANCE ITEM NO: 9.1.4 (CORPORATE GOVERNANCE OFFICER,
+ITEM NO: 9.1.4 (CORPORATE GOVERNANCE OFFICER, LISA DEAYTON) (ACTING DIRECTOR CORPORATE GOVERNANCE, DOUG SHARP)

-LISA DEAYTON)

-(ACTING DIRECTOR CORPORATE

-GOVERNANCE, DOUG SHARP)